The Parenting Plan

 What Else Can a Parenting Plan Do?

 The Parenting Plan may also address specific details beyond visitation (time-sharing) and custody (parental responsibility).
-For example, the Parenting Plan can include travel logistics, so it is clear whose responsibility it is to pick up the children on any given day.
+For example, the Parenting Plan can be designed to accommodate a relocation or include specific travel logistics, so it is clear whose responsibility it is to coordinate necessary travel and pick up the children on any given day.
 Parenting Plans also include school and legal boundary designations, as well as travel restrictions or allowances.
-A Parenting Plan can even include safety restrictions, so that a child is able to safely enjoy visitation with a parent who may be experiencing addiction, anger management, or other serious issues.
+A Parenting Plan can also be “safety focused,” including safety restrictions, like third-party supervision, so that a child is able to safely enjoy visitation with a parent who may be experiencing addiction, anger management, or other serious issues.

 A “Livable” Parenting Plan

 A well drafted Parenting Plan can provide the guidance you need to ensure that your children are accounted for, so the focus can be on the children’s health and wellness, instead of the details of the custody arrangement.
-An experienced divorce attorney will take the time to learn about your family and your children’s needs and help guide you in negotiating or advocating for the best Parenting Plan for your family.
+An experienced divorce and family law attorney will take the time to learn about your children’s needs and help guide you in negotiating or advocating for the best Parenting Plan for your family.

 Call (954)703-2110 or Click here to speak with an Experienced Divorce Attorney.